 Whereas “regular” journaling doesn’t necessarily have a flow or set of expectations, mindfulness journaling focuses on topics like awareness, gratitude, being present, noticing how you feel, paying attention to your senses, visioning, self-compassion, and mental and physical tension.

-Mindfulness journaling prompts are also different from meditation journal prompts, which focus more on the experience during and immediately after meditation.
+Mindfulness prompts are also different from meditation journal prompts, which focus more on the experience during and immediately after meditation.

-Why is mindfulness journaling important?
+Why is mindful journaling important?

 Mindfulness journaling adds another dimension to your mindfulness practice.